 Number Two on my list of tips is “The Art of Follow Up,” and it’s a really crucial step in the process of gaining traction for your career.

-Since you read Tip Number One, See and Be Seen, and are getting out there, meeting and greeting people, I would guess you are also sharing your contact info (business card, phone number, email address, etc.) and requesting the same from those you see.
+Since you read Tip Number One, See and Be Seen, and are getting out there, meeting and greeting people in this “hopefully-the-pandemic-end-is-in-sight-period”, I would guess you are also sharing your contact info (business card, phone number, email address, etc.) and requesting the same from those you see.
 Bravo!

 Don’t freak out.
 It’s not that tough.